emranxec/KeepLearning/README.md

 ### Q. why serialize a object?
 How to serialize and deserialize object?
 ### Q. explain Serialisation, UUID and its concepts?

-- You can think of serialization as the process of converting an object instance into a sequence of bytes (which may be binary or not depending on the implementation).
+- You can think of serialization as the process of converting an **object instance into a sequence of bytes** (which may be binary or not depending on the implementation).
-- It is very useful when you want to transmit one object data across the network, for instance from one JVM to another.
+- It is very useful when you want to transmit one object data across the network, for instance **from one JVM to another.**
-- In Java, the serialization mechanism is built into the platform, but you need to implement the Serializable interface to make an object serializable.
+- In Java, the serialization mechanism is built into the platform, but you need to **implement the Serializable interface** to make an object serializable.
-- You can also prevent some data in your object from being serialized by marking the attribute as transient.
+- You can also prevent some data in your object from being serialized by marking the attribute as **transient**.

 #### Real World Example:
 >ATM: When the account holder tries to withdraw money from the server through ATM,